Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Do Snowberries Attract Birds?

 Many native plants, including snowberries, are winter food for native birds.
 Grouse, quails and pheasants are particularly fond of snowberries.
-Plant the bushes to attract these native birds.
+Plant the bushes if you want to attract these native birds.

 Do Snowberries Attract Butterflies?

-Not butterflies, but they do attract two of our native moths, the Vashti Sphinx moth and the Clearwing moth.
-They lay their eggs on snowberry bushes because the leaves are the food preferred by their caterpillars.
+Snowberries do not attract butterflies, but they do attract two of our native moths, the Vashti Sphinx moth and the Clearwing moth.
+The moths lay their eggs on snowberry bushes because the leaves are the food preferred by their caterpillars.
 Clearwing moths are easy to find because they are active during the day.
 Vashti Sphinx moths are a little harder to spot.
 They are only active at dawn and dusk.

 How to Grow Snowberries

-They sucker easily which means that they produce new bushes via underground runners.
+They sucker easily which means that they produce new bushes via underground runners much like bamboo does.
 The suckers help stabilize embankments and prevent erosion.
 The suckers can be a problem, though.
-Snowberries can become invasive.
-You will need to be vigilant about digging up unwanted suckers to prevent your shrubs from spreading too far and taking over.
+Snowberries can become invasive like bamboo.
+You will need to be vigilant about digging up unwanted suckers to prevent your shrubs from spreading too far and taking over your garden or yard.

 One of the easiest ways to propagate snowberries is by using its own suckers.
 Just dig up a sucker and plant it where you want a new shrub to grow.